CS 401 Computer Architectures

 assembly codes for these architectures.
 Other types of homework assignments

 such as cache simulation can also be given.
+Class

 projects will involve writing programs that simulate the datapath of MIPS or